abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ???
 Output "Output"
     cannot delete array elements

-!!!
-Info ""
 Last but not least, `ndarray` **slices are actually views** on the same data buffer.
 This means that if you create a slice and modify it, you are actually going to modify the original `ndarray` as well!

 ```py